Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 This will all combine with your increased amount of power when you are exiting the corner, and this will take some getting used to as well.
 It is all too easy to slam your foot on the gas pedal and end up powering into understeer or oversteer (partly influenced by whether your car is front- or rear-wheel drive).
 Our final tip will deal with both of these situations.

-5. Learn How To Negotiate Over/Understeer
+5. Learn How To Negotiate Oversteer/Understeer

 Oversteer and understeer are very common occurrences in high-performance cars, as drivers tend to underestimate the power of the car and overestimate the grip of the tires.
-Thus, it is very easy to end up in either situation even when you are not driving too fast, such as if you try and take a corner too sharply or approach a roundabout with too much speed.
+So, it is very easy to end up in either situation even when you are not driving too fast, such as if you try and take a corner too sharply or approach a roundabout with too much speed.

 Understand The Theory